-3.2 Owner of and Responsibility for NESAS
+3.2.
+Owner of and Responsibility for NESAS

-NESAS is a set of specifications, defined by GSMA and 3GPP, and is operated and governed by GSMA.
+NESAS is a set of specifications, defined by GSMA, 3GPP and other Standards Development Organisations (SDOs), and is operated and governed by GSMA.

 The GSMA defines and maintains the NESAS specifications, which cover assessment of the Vendor Development and Product Lifecycle Processes, NESAS Security Test Laboratory accreditation, and security evaluation of network equipment.
-3GPP defines security requirements and test cases for network equipment implementing one or more 3GPP network functions - specified in Security Assurance Specifications (SCAS) [11].
+3GPP and other SDOs define security requirements and test cases for network equipment implementing one or more Network Functions - specified in Security Assurance Specifications (SCAS) [11].
 The GSMA also defines a NESAS Dispute Resolution Process.
 All these elements combine to form the NESAS specifications.

-NESAS is based on the NESAS specifications FS.14 [3], FS.15 [4], FS16 [5], FS.46 [6] and FS.47 [7] and all necessary actions to operate and govern the scheme are performed by GSMA.
-These actions comprise maintenance of the NESAS specifications (except 3GPP-defined specifications), assignment of Auditing Organisations, maintain publicly accessible official information about NESAS on the NESAS Web site [12], and run the NESAS Dispute Resolution Process on an in-case basis.
+NESAS is based on the NESAS specifications FS.14 [3], FS.15 [4], FS16 [5], FS.46 [6], FS.47 [7] and FS.50 [8], and all necessary actions to operate and govern the scheme are performed by GSMA.
+These actions comprise maintenance of the NESAS specifications , assignment of Auditing Organisations, maintain publicly accessible official information about NESAS on the NESAS Web Site [13], and run the NESAS Dispute Resolution Process on an in-case basis.

-Figure 3 illustrates the roles of 3GPP and GSMA within NESAS.
+Official Document FS.13 - Network Security Assurance Scheme - Overview Figure 3 illustrates the roles of 3GPP and GSMA within NESAS.

-Figure 3Roles of 3GPP and GSMA in NESAS
+Roles of 3GPP and GSMA in NESAS

 Network equipment that is produced and sold by an Equipment Vendor is called a Network Product in NESAS.
+It comprises one or more Network Functions.
 A mobile base station from a particular vendor is an example of a Network Product.

-3.3 NESAS High Level Overview
+3.3.
+NESAS High Level Overview

 Figure 4 depicts the various NESAS actors and activities that are described briefly below.
 The following sections provide detailed information on the different components of NESAS.
-GSM Association Network Equipment Security Assurance Scheme - Overview

-Figure 4NESAS High Level Overview
+NESAS High Level Overview

 The GSMA appoints a panel of Audit Organisations, from which participating Equipment Vendors can select one to Audit their Vendor Development and Produce Lifecycle Processes.
 The selected Auditing Organisation appoints an Audit Team, which applies the NESAS methodology for the Audit, as defined by GSMA.
 Results of the Audit are documented in the Audit Report.
-If the Equipment Vendor is considered by the Audit Team to be NESAS compliant, having satisfied all of the NESAS security requirements, a copy of the Audit Summary Report may be published on the GSMA's NESAS Web Site[12].
+If the Equipment Vendor is considered by the Audit Team to be NESAS compliant, having satisfied all of the NESAS security requirements, a copy of the Audit Summary Report may be published on the GSMA's NESAS Web Site[13].

 The Equipment Vendor builds its Network Products which are given to a NESAS Security Test Laboratory for evaluation.
 All NESAS Security Test Laboratories are accredited by an ISO/IEC 17025 Accreditation Body that determines if the NESAS Security Test Laboratory is capable of performing meaningful Network Product tests and are authorised to perform Network Product Evaluations.
-The chosen NESAS Security Test Laboratory evaluates the Network Product against the relevant SCASes and verifies that the internally assessed and independently audited Development and Product Lifecycle Processes of the Equipment Vendor have been applied to the tested Network Product.
+The chosen NESAS Security Test Laboratory evaluates the Network Product against the relevant SCASes and verifies that the internally assessed and independently audited Vendor Development and Product Lifecycle Processes of the Equipment Vendor have been applied to the tested Network Product.
 The NESAS Security Test Laboratory then produces an Evaluation Report.